PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning: Conclusion

 \section{Conclusion}

 In this paper, we conduct the first in-depth and comprehensive analysis to reveal the security vulnerabilities of backdoored PEFT-based adapters.
 To promote the development of backdoor detection against adapters, we construct the first dataset, \Dataset, which contains various backdoored or benign adapters.
-Meanwhile, we propose the first backdoor detection method, named \Method. \Method does not require any additional information during the detection.
-Instead, it only requires access to the parameters of the PEFT adapter. \Method achieves state-of-the-art performance in detecting various types of adapters, which are generated from different datasets, backdoor attack algorithms, PEFT methods, and various base models (including different model parameter sizes, both base and fine-tuned models, diverse model structures, and different attention mechanisms).
-In addition, \Method demonstrates a zero-shot transferability across different PEFT fine-tuning methods, adapter ranks, and backdoor attacks.
+Meanwhile, we propose the first backdoor detection method, named \Method.
+It does not require any additional information during the detection, only access to the PEFT adapter parameters. \Method achieves state-of-the-art performance in detecting various types of adapters, which are generated from different datasets, backdoor attacks, PEFT methods, and various base LLMs.
+In addition, \Method demonstrates a zero-shot transferability across different PEFT methods, adapter ranks, and backdoor attacks.
 Furthermore, we show that \Method is robust against different adaptive attacks.
 Overall, we hope that the proposed \Dataset and \Method will play a key role in advancing the security governance of adapters in the open-source platforms.